Where to stay in Prague? 5 Best Places to Stay (+ areas to avoid!)

 One of the nicer rooms in the hotel.
 See more rooms and rates here.

-If you want to live a little differently and have a fantastic view, it is actually also possible to stay in The Dancing House, you can see more pictures and book your stay here.
+If you want to stay a little different and have a fantastic view, it is also possible to stay in The Dancing House, you can see more pictures and book your stay here.

 4. Žižkov & Vinohrady, Prague 3 – best place to stay for a hipster atmosphere